houzyk/houzyk/README.md

 - 👋 Hi, I’m Houzair - a junior full-stack web developer from Mauritius.
 - 👀 I’m interested in Web Development and Machine Learning.
-- 🚂 My go-to tech is Ruby On Rails.
 - 💛 My favourite programming language is JS (Sorry, not sorry!).
 - ❔Ask me about: Logic, Theoretical Computer Science or the Philosophy of Mathematics.
 - 🌱 I’m currently learning ReactJS and NodeJS.